 Before she had time to answer, the line went dead.

 Jo stood for a moment in the shadow of a phone box and looked across the plaza.
 There, sitting on a bench beside the river with her back to her, was Ash.
 She waited for another minute, slowing her breathing and hoping her face wasn't really as flushed as it felt.
 She felt scared, not of Ash but of herself.
-Her imagination had never – not quite – broken the law.
-Mrs Whitaker had taken up her new job and first walked into that classroom a full month after Ashley's sixteenth birthday.
+Her imagination had never -- not quite -- broken the law.
+Mrs Webster had taken up her new job and first walked into that classroom a full month after Ashley's sixteenth birthday.
 And to tell the truth it had been very nearly another year before that honest appreciation of what a truly sweet and pretty girl she was had tipped one sleepless night into something more disturbing.
-Ashley had been serious – not some morosely intense Goth impressed with her own seriousness – simply possessed of an easy confidence; a refreshing assurance that did not need to preen or pose.
+Ashley had been serious -- not some morosely intense Goth impressed with her own seriousness -- simply possessed of an easy confidence; a refreshing assurance that did not need to preen or pose.
 A seed of something that Jo could find very attractive in a grown woman.
 Even so, that was potential for the future.
 It hardly excused the time itself: seventeen against twenty-five; pupil against teacher; duty of care betrayed ...
 That simply didn't bear thinking about.
-Except, of course, that Mrs Whitaker had thought about it.
+Except, of course, that Mrs Webster had thought about it.

 And thought about it.